Schwartz-Lab-NU/Lab_Protocols/Protocols/IHC.md

 - 3% BSA + 0.5% triton X

-## 3. Primary antibody
+## 3. Primary antibody staining
 The antibodies are in the white freezer.
 Write down from which animal is the primary and make sure there is a compatible secondary.

-- In an eppendorf tube, pour 1.5mL of blocking solution and 5 uL of the allicuoted primary antibody (1:500) --> **antibody + blocking buffer solution**
+- In an eppendorf tube, pour 1.0mL of blocking solution and 5 uL of the allicuoted primary antibody (1:500) --> **antibody + blocking buffer solution**
 - Pipette the primary antibody in the retina.
 And incubate for:
     - 48 hours at room temperature
     - 5 days at 4 degrees C.

 - Wash 3 times with PBS (20min apart) at room temperature.

-## 4. Secondary antibody
+## 4. Secondary antibody staining
 **Use the black eppendorf**

+**Note**: the secondaries are not allicuoted.
+Take the selected AB from the freezer.
+Extract 5 uL and add 1mL of BSA to have a 1:500 (5%) dilution.

 - anti-*PrimaryAB (i.e Goat)*- *desired fluorophore* diluted 1:500 in blocking solution.
-- Add DAPI with secondaries if you want to use it 1:500.
+- Add DAPI with secondaries if you want to use it (1:500).
 - Incubate the secondary antibody for **24h** at room temperature in blocking buffer.
 - Wash 3 times with PBS (20min apart) at room temperature.
 - Mount with Fluoromont and proceed to imaging.